Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/visualization-tutorials/ohlc-chart.md

 ---
-title: Slingshot で OHLC の表示形式を作成する方法
+title: How to Create OHLC Visualizations in Slingshot
-_description: サンプルス プレッドシートを使用して OHLC の表示形式を作成する方法を説明します。
-_language: ja
+_description: A quick tutorial on creating OHLC visualizations using a sample spreadsheet.
 ---

-# OHLC チャートを作成する方法
+# Creating OHLC Visualizations

-このチュートリアルは、サンプル スプレッドシートを使用して OHLC チャートを作成する方法を説明します。
+In this tutorial, you will learn how to a OHLC chart visualization using a sample spreadsheet.

 <table>
 <colgroup>